djr4488/cdi/README.md

 ...
 }
 ```
-Then you would look by -  I think I'd rather make this a static class so the lookup bean could be used in a non-managed CDI class, however I have not done that currently.
+Then you would look by
 ```
 @ApplicationScoped
 public class Bar {
-  @Inject
-  Lookup lookup;
   public void fooBar() {
-    Foo foo = lookup.get("Foo", Foo.class);
+    Foo foo = LookupCdi.getBeanByNameOfClass("Foo", Foo.class);
   }
 }
 ```